DannyBoyNYC/Basilica/readme.md

 document.addEventListener("click", showPopover);
 ```

 Now the modal wrapper will show when the button is clicked - but the modal will not.
+(Toggle the opacity on the outer div to see the modal.)

 Edit styles for the interior modal: